 Intermotive at booth 243 presents TransitCheck, a streamlined tablet-based system for bus inspection.
 TransitCheck can be used for pre- and post-trip checks as well as routine weekly or monthly maintenance.
-The school or agency requesting the inspection can customize what they want checked.
+The school or agency requesting the inspection can customize what they want to be checked.
 Administrators can receive instant notice of items that did not pass inspection and can request photos of the same.
-Information is also recorded of the number of steps completed and how long the inspection took; afterwards an e-signature and picture of the inspector can be required.
+Information is also recorded the number of steps completed and how long the inspection took.
+Afterwards, an e-signature and picture of the inspector can be required.
 The reports can be saved on the tablet being used and also in the cloud.
 TransitCheck works with tablets with certain minimum specifications.

 The DispatchPlus app from pdvWireless allows users to convert their existing tablets into a push-to-talk device.
 The company said the built-in receiver and speaker allow the operator to hold down one button to make a call.
 Dispatch Plus also requires no additional equipment or additional installation fees.
 Check out a demo at STN EXPO Booth 107.

 REI debuts its new HD5 Series DVRs.
-The company said this state-of-the art surveillance technology maximizes record time on school buses with triple streaming technology, which means each video stream can be configured with different resolution, frame rate, bitrate and codec type.
+The company said this state-of-the-art surveillance technology maximizes record time on school buses with triple streaming technology, which means each video stream can be configured with different resolution, frame rate, bit rate, and codec type.
 Triple streams give much more flexibility to users by allowing different data streams to be sent simultaneously, and each for independent purposes.
-REI said this saves time and money with easy wireless upgrades, accommodates current equipment by being backwards compatible and increases flexibility and scalability.
+REI said this saves time and money with easy wireless upgrades, accommodates current equipment by being backward compatible and increases flexibility and scalability.
 The HD5 Series can be viewed at STN EXPO Booth 342.

 SafeGuard by IMMI displays its new SuperSTAR seat that is designed and tested for 25- to 90-pound preschool students.
 The company says is the only restraint engineered with the added safety of car-seat technology, while providing student transporters with more versatility.
 The central adjust allows for an easier, one-pull tightening of the restraint system and the seat cover is new and easier to clean.
 It includes longer cam wrap attaches around any school bus seat and offers flatter base contours to provide more comfort.
 The company said three crash-tested SuperSTARs fit on a standard 39-inch FMVSS school bus seat and an optional chest strap is available.
 Meanwhile, SafeGuard also is unveiling the new BTI Seat used standard in IC Bus models.
 The seats are 100-percent upgradeable to seat belts and are also promised to last the life of each school bus they are installed in.
 Learn more at SafeGuard Booth 203.